World Water Week

 EditLink Type:link--caret-right--newlineLink with Arrow

-World Water Week, organized annually by the Swedish International Water institute (SIWI), brings together over 2,500 individuals from 200+ organizations representing national government, science, business, policy and civil society who are advancing work on the state of water sources, environmental health, livelihoods and poverty reduction.
-The meeting focuses on linking best practice, scientific understanding and policy and decision-making from a global perspective, but also considers regional development, political systems and climatic conditions.
+This annual meeting organized by the Swedish International Water institute (SIWI) brings together over 2,500 individuals representing 200+ organizations from country governments, scientific, business, policy and civil society communities who are advancing work on the state of water sources, environmental health, livelihoods and poverty reduction agendas.
+It focuses on linking best practices, scientific understanding and policy and decision-making from a global perspective, but the context adjusts to differences/similarities between regions of the world, phases of development, political systems and climatic conditions.